electron/electron/docs/tutorial/quick-start.md

 its own process, which is called __the renderer process__.

 In normal browsers web pages usually run in a sandboxed environment and are not allowed access to native resources.
-In atom-shell users are given the power to use io.js APIs in web pages and it is therefore possible to interact with low level operating system features.
+In atom-shell users have the power to use io.js APIs in web pages and it is therefore possible to interact with low level operating system features.

 ### Differences between main process and renderer process